 Fellow Endorphin Junkies -

-The weather tomorrow will be nice, with Temps in the high-50s and some humidity at 85%, with some wind at 6 MPH, but still remember to bring fluids because you need them whenever you run – tomorrow after every other interval!
+The weather tomorrow will still be warm, with Temps in the low-70s and high humidity at 91%, with some wind at 6 MPH, so remember to bring fluids because you need them whenever you run especially when it is warm and humid – tomorrow after every other interval!
 Accordingly, the Thursday Morning DCRRC Track Practice in Arlington at Yorktown track in Greenbriar stadium at 6:00 AM sharp, with announcements before 6 - so please get there early to warm up – say by 5:40 AM.
-Coach Big Guy is in Austin, so Coach Andrew is standing in and doing a much better job kicking things off!
+Coach Big Guy is in Austin, so Coach Eunja is standing in and doing a much better job kicking things off!
 Workout as follows:

 Stallions: 5:45 to 6:30 Pace for 1600s, 4 to 5 intervals